uttammanani/Key-Logger/README.md

 # Key-Logger
-This project is made for the educational purpose only!
-It has some techniques with which you can log key strokes of the target machine.
+This project is made for the educational purpose only It has some techniques with which you can log key strokes of the target machine.

+Functions: Take Key Strokes, Take Screenshots, send email automatically.